DanielHarrod/AppTestStudio/README.md

 ## Minimal Exports
 File-> Import/Export -> Export -> Minimal Export

 AppTestStudio doesn't actually use the reference images to run the scripts, the click locations and points are stored in the project.xml file.

-This means that projects can be rebuilt without the need for distribuing the
+When run, AppTestStudio will rebuild the reference images whenever an image is true.
+Be sure to save your work so that the modifications will be saved.

 ![Image](https://appteststudio.b-cdn.net/MinimalExport.png)